MicrosoftDocs/xamarin-docs/docs/xamarin-forms/internals/net-standard.md

 ---
 title: ".NET Standard 2.0 Support in Xamarin.Forms"
-description: "This article explains how to convert a Xamarin.Forms application to use .NET Standard 2.0." ms.prod: xamarin ms.assetid: 95805355-63a7-44e7-a3c6-6487a6276ab2 ms.technology: xamarin-forms
+description: "This article explains how to convert a Xamarin.Forms application to use .NET Standard 2.0. .NET Standard is a specification of .NET APIs that are intended to be available on all .NET implementations." ms.prod: xamarin ms.assetid: 95805355-63a7-44e7-a3c6-6487a6276ab2 ms.technology: xamarin-forms